-We intend to follow this work by applying the method to more complex models, starting with the restoration of sandbox 360 experiments (e.g., Colletta et al., 1991).
-This will allow us to add more physical boundary conditions, specific implementations of faults, and to do more precise tests on the value to choose for the viscosity and density of geological layers.
+We intend to follow this work by applying the method to more complex models, starting with the restoration of sand-box experiments (e.g., Colletta et al., 1991).
+This will allow us to do more precise tests on the value to choose for the viscosity and density of geological layers, and to upgrade the specific implementation of faults.